gohugoio/hugo/content/extras/pagination.md

 ## List the pages

 **A `.Paginator` is provided to help building a pager menu.
-This is only relevant for the templates for the home page and the list pages (sections and taxonomies).**
+This is currently only relevant for the templates for the home page and the list pages (sections and taxonomies).**

 There are two ways to configure and use a `.Paginator`:

 1. The simplest way is just to call `.Paginator.Pages` from a template.
 It will contain the pages for *that page* .
 2. Select a sub-set of the pages with the available template functions and ordering options, and pass the slice to `.Paginate`, e.g. `{{ range (.Paginate ( first 50 .Data.Pages.ByTitle )).Pages }}`.

-For a given **Node**, it's one of the options above.
+For a given **Page**, it's one of the options above.
 The `.Paginator` is static and cannot change once created.

 The global page size setting (`Paginate`) can be overridden by providing a positive integer as the last argument.
 The examples below will give five items per page: